Tax Tips for Divorcing Spouses

 10. Filing jointly with a spouse can result in lower taxes than filing separately, but filing jointly will make you jointly liable for the taxes, penalties and interest.
 If you already filed jointly and the IRS is pursuing you, you may be entitled to Innocent Spouse Relief (IRS Form 8857).

-For more information on Family Law matters, or for a referral to a tax specialist, email Peter at firstname.lastname@example.org
+For more information on Family Law matters from top family law attorneys, or for a referral to a tax specialist, email Peter at firstname.lastname@example.org